rbonghi/isaac_ros_template/README.md

 Do you know how to make a rosinstall file?
 The full rosinstall documentation is available [here!](https://docs.ros.org/en/independent/api/rosinstall/html/rosinstall_file_format.html)

-Briefly you need only to add after Isaac ROS common, 3 lines like below:
+Briefly you need only to add after Isaac ROS common, 3 lines for each repository like below:

 ```yml
 - git: